 Two additional components to ANSI/NSC 373 Sustainable Production of Natural Dimension Stone are chain of custody and conformance:

 The Chain of Custody Standard establishes the rules by which stone originating from a certified quarry and then processed in a certified processing facility is documented as it passes through the supply chain to its end user.
 The goal is to insure that the end user who purchases certified stone for a project actually receives verified, certified stone.

 The Guidance for Conformance document provides guidance on how ANSI/NSC373 is to be interpreted and gives examples that best provide evidence of criteria compliance by the quarries and processors seeking certification, as well as for the third party entities who will verify compliance.
 The creation of the Guidance for Conformance document was directed by Jack Geibig of Ecoform, with a selected group of leaders from the process, which included pilot certification members TexaStone Quarries, Garden City, Texas and Lyons Sandstone, Lyons, Colorado.

 To apply for certification, you must purchase the Standard document(s).
 You may purchase individual documents or order a bundled package at discounted price.
 Each third party verifying entity will confirm purchase origination with the Natural Stone Council prior to initiating contract.

-In collaboration with the Natural Stone Council and Ecoform, NSF International (NSF) has convened a Standards Committee for development of an American National Standard for the sustainable development aspects of dimensional stone production.
-The Standards Committee has reviewed the Public Comments for action in accordance with accepted ANSI criteria.
+In collaboration with the Natural Stone Council and Ecoform, NSF International (NSF) convened a Standards Committee for development of an American National Standard for the sustainable development aspects of dimensional stone production.
+The Standards Committee reviewed Public Comments for action in accordance with accepted ANSI criteria.
 Designated as NSC 373, the Standard is intended to offer the following benefits to the stone industry: